MSP-LTER/TCMALakesWQTimeSeries/README.md

 (2) Duplicate sampling efforts were averaged by sampling site first, then by lake.
 (3) Some lakes with multiple basins were treated as a single lake and others were treated as separate lakes.
 See details below.

+The data brought together in this database has undergone QAQC by the organizations that originally collected it, as well as a screening process during data harmonization.
+While we believe that the resulting dataset is robust, we cannot guarantee that it is free of errors or inaccuracies.

 Metadata:
 DOW*			Lake ID number used by MPCA sampleDate		Date of sampling, YYYY-MM-DD